anabatsh/Optimal-Control/main.md

 $$
 where $F(\textbf{x}, \textbf{u}, \textbf{i}) = \sum\limits_{k=0}^{N} F(x(k), u(k), i(k))$ and $F(x, u, i) = \frac{1}{2} \|F_1(x, u, i)\|_2^2 + F_2(x, u, i)$.

-But in practice of working with GEKKO it will be better to return to an Optimal Control formulation:
+Now we should adapt the second step of the Gauss-Newton method for this case.
+In practice of working with GEKKO it will be better to use an original Optimal Control formulation ($\star \star \star$)
 $$
 \textbf{i}^{**} =
 \arg\min\limits_{\textbf{i}}{